 At any given time, our freezer is full of at least 3-4 Dreyer’s Grand and Slow Churned ice cream flavors.
 The latter has half the fat and 1/3 the calories of regular ice cream.
 Classic strawberry sounded good for this round of ice cream sandwiches.
-But, rocky road, double fudge brownie and other Dreyer’s flavors could work, too.
+But, rocky road, double fudge brownie, and other Dreyer’s flavors could work, too.

-Basically, what you do is add a layers of treats, a middle layer ice cream and a final layer of treats in a cake pan, one-by-one.
+Basically, what you do is add a layer of treats, a middle layer ice cream and a final layer of treats in a cake pan, one-by-one.
 It doesn’t take very long and is easier than it sounds.

 Rice Krispie Treat Ice Cream Sandwiches with Dreyer’s Grand